mksaraf/kubernetes-lab-tutorial/content/core.md

     NAME      READY     STATUS    RESTARTS   AGE
     nginx     1/1       Running   0          22s

-Check for pod IP address and for node IP address hosting the pod
+Check for pod IP address and for the worker node hosting the pod

-    kubectl get po/nginx -o yaml | grep IP
+    kubectl get po/nginx -o wide
-    hostIP: 10.10.10.86
-    podIP: 172.30.5.3
+    NAME      READY     STATUS    RESTARTS   AGE       IP            NODE nginx     1/1       Running   0          13m       10.38.3.167   kubew03

 Trying to access the nginx application

-     curl 172.30.5.3:80
+     curl 10.38.3.167
      403 Forbidden

 we get *forbidden* since the html content dir (mounted as volume) is initially empty.

-Login to the nginx pod and populate the volume dir
+Login to the worker node and populate the volume dir with an html file

-    kubectl exec -it nginx /bin/bash
-    date > /usr/share/nginx/html/index.html
-    root@nginx:/# exit
-    exit
+    [root@kubew03 ~]# cd /var/lib/kubelet/pods/<POD_ID>/volumes/kubernetes.io~empty-dir/content-data
+    echo "The emptyDir volumes are placed under" $(pwd) > index.html

-Now we should be able to get an answer
+Now we should be able to get an answer from the pod

-    curl 172.30.5.3:80
-    Wed Apr 26 08:35:53 UTC 2017

-Now we are going to test the volume persistance across container crash or restart.

-In another window terminal, login to the master and watch for nginx pod changes

-    kubectl get --watch pod nginx

-    NAME      READY     STATUS    RESTARTS   AGE
-    nginx     1/1       Running   0          8m

-In another terminal window, login to the worker node where pod is running and kill the nginx process running inside the container

-    ps -ef | grep nginx
-    root      1976 12685  0 10:29 pts/0    00:00:00 grep --color=auto nginx
-    root     25607 25592  0 10:18 ?
-00:00:00 nginx: master process nginx -g daemon off;
-    101      25620 25607  0 10:18 ?
-00:00:00 nginx: worker process

-    kill -9 25607

-    ps -ef | grep nginx
-    root      2321  2306  0 10:29 ?
-00:00:00 nginx: master process nginx -g daemon off;
-    101       2334  2321  0 10:29 ?
-00:00:00 nginx: worker process
-    root      2383 12685  0 10:30 pts/0    00:00:00 grep --color=auto nginx

-Since the container nginx process runs inside a pod, the container process is restarted by kubernetes as we can see from the watching window

-    kubectl get --watch pod nginx
-    NAME      READY     STATUS    RESTARTS   AGE
-    nginx     1/1       Running   0          8m
-    nginx     0/1       Error     0         11m
-    nginx     1/1       Running   1         11m

-Since the html content directory is mounted as volume inside the pod, data inside the dir is not impacted by the crash and following restart of nginx container.
-Trying to access the content, we'll get the same content before the container restart

-    curl 172.30.5.3:80
+    curl 10.38.3.167
-    Wed Apr 26 08:35:53 UTC 2017
+    The emptyDir volumes are placed under /var/lib/kubelet/pods/<POD_ID>/volumes/kubernetes.io~empty-dir/content-data

-Attention: with the ``emptyDir`` volume type, data in the volume is removed when the pod is deleted from the node where it was running.
+With the ``emptyDir`` volume type, data in the volume is removed when the pod is deleted from the node where it was running.
 To achieve data persistence across pod deletion or relocation, we need for a persistent shared storage alternative.

+### Host Path Volume
 The other volume type we're gooing to use is ``hostPath``.
 With this volume type, the volume is mount from an existing directory on the file system of the node hosting the pod.
 Data inside the host directory are safe to container crashes and restarts as well as to pod deletion.
 However, if the pod is moved from a node to another one, data on the initial node are no more accessible from the new instance of the pod.

 Based on the previous example, define a nginx pod using the host path ``/data/nginx/html`` as data volume for html content